Twin Towers 2

-The Twin Towers II (also known as Twin Towers 2, New Twin Towers, World Trade Center Phoenix (Note: Kenneth Gardner states that he and Jonathan Hakala, venture capitalist who was a tenant on the 77th floor of One World Trade Center, "call it the WTC Phoenix".) and Michael W. Diamond Twin Towers) was a proposed twin-towered skyscraper complex which would have been located at the World Trade Center site in Manhattan, New York City.
+The Twin Towers II (also known as Twin Towers 2, New Twin Towers, World Trade Center Phoenix (Note: Kenneth Gardner states that he and Jonathan Hakala, venture capitalist who was a tenant on the 77th floor of One World Trade Center, "call it the WTC Phoenix" (phoenix as in the bird, not the city).) and Michael W. Diamond Twin Towers) was a proposed twin-towered skyscraper complex which would have been located at the World Trade Center site in Manhattan, New York City.
 The proposed complex would have replaced the former Twin Towers of the World Trade Center destroyed in the September 11 attacks, restoring the skyline of the city to its former state.
-The main design for the proposed complex would have included twin towers, nearly identical to the original North and South towers designed by Minoru Yamasaki, though it would feature 115 stories—5 floors taller than the originals, among other differences.
+The main design for the proposed complex would have included twin towers, nearly identical to the original North and South towers designed by Minoru Yamasaki, though it would feature 115 stories-5 floors taller than the originals, among other differences.
 Beside the towers, an above-ground memorial would have occupied the footprints of the original towers.
 The new site would also have featured three 12-story buildings, replacing the original 3, 4 and 5 World Trade Center.
 The complex was designed and developed by American architect Herbert Belton and American engineer Kenneth Gardner.

+In the mid-2020s, a similar proposal called World Technology Center was made in Chicago, which directly revives this initiative but with a focus on STEM fields.
+As of 2026, the project gained media attention and it is currently in the pre-development phase.
+It is being designed by Raphael Chryslar with support from Ken Gardner and others.

 Background (2001–2003)

-After the September 11 attacks in 2001, several ideas about building new twin towers were discussed online and in the media.
+After the events of the September 11 attacks in 2001, several ideas about building new twin towers were discussed online and in the media.
 After the Lower Manhattan Development Corporation (LMDC) launched the World Trade Center Site Memorial Competition in 2002, seven architectural groups were commissioned by the organization to create a proposal to restore the Manhattan skyline.
 Out of the seven, four groups proposed building twin towers though they were not identical to the original design by Minoru Yamasaki.
 After Daniel Libeskind's Memory Foundations design was favored and then chosen by the Lower Manhattan Development Corporation in 2003, the proposed twin-towered designs were rejected.
 The result of the competition and the design chosen by the LMDC was criticized by the public, including architectural critic Herbert Muschamp as well as Donald Trump.
 The twin-towered Team Twin Towers design was planned to be entered into the World Trade Center Site Memorial Competition, but was unable to complete the design before the competition closed.